 Lab Assistant: Job Duties, Career Outlook, and Education Requirements

 Lab assistants collect and process samples from various sources and use lab equipment to analyze them.
-Lab assistants must have at least a high school diploma, but most employers require a certificate or an associate's degree.
+Lab assistants must have at least a high school diploma, but most employers require a certificate and/or an associate's degree.
 Continue reading for an overview of a lab assistant career.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

-Lab assistants often work in hospitals, university laboratories, private research companies and with other organizations that operate labs and perform scientific research.
-The job outlook for medical and clinical lab technicians is generally excellent for the period of 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov.
-The job growth is forecast to be 30%, which is much faster than the national average.
-This job growth equates to about 47,900 new jobs.
+There were 164,200 medical and clinical lab technicians in 2016, according to the U.S. Bureau of Labor Statistics.
+The job growth is forecasted to be 14% for the period of 2016-2026, which is faster than the national average.
+This job growth equates to about 22,900 new jobs.
 Job growth is partly due to an aging population that needs more diagnostic medical tests, some of which require laboratory analysis, as well as increased medical insurance coverage that allows people to get the tests they need.
-The median salary for clinical and medical laboratory technicians was $37,240 in May 2012, according to the BLS.

 Some lab assistants who hold at least a high school diploma may be trained on the job.
 However, earning an associate's degree in clinical laboratory science or a related subject is becoming the standard level of education.
 Some certificate programs are also available, but these are usually targeted to individuals who already have allied health training.
 You can find training programs at community colleges and vocational schools.

 In a clinical laboratory science associate's degree program, you'll take basic science and mathematics courses.
 Hands-on training with basic laboratory techniques and equipment is generally provided.
-Some classes you may take are:
+Some classes you may take are hematology, immunohematology, and bioethics.